TokenPublication/PrinterTestApp/readme.md

 }
 ```

 > This function is available only if you are using StyledString markup.

+> Receipts using this function will be printed with a reduced printDensity.
+Output might look faded if you use thin fonts.

 <br/>